carloscastellanos/teaching/480/Spring 2025/workshops/workshop3.md

 2. Conceptualizing Your Project
 - Brainstorming:
-    - Identify a cultural story, landmark, or event you want to highlight.
+    - Identify a cultural story, landmark, or event from Rochester that you want to highlight.
     - Define the target audience and desired interaction (e.g., education, exploration, entertainment).
     - Define the overall experience (discovering a lost history, inspiring community action, critical lens...).
 - Storyboard: